wtsi-hgi/yascp/usage.md

 Use this parameter to choose a configuration profile.
 Profiles can give configuration presets for different computing environments.

-Several generic profiles are bundled with the pipeline which instruct the pipeline to use software packaged using different methods (Docker, Singularity, Podman, Shifter, Charliecloud, Conda) - see below.
+Several generic profiles are bundled with the pipeline which instruct the pipeline to use software packaged using different methods (Docker, Singularity) - see below.
 When using Biocontainers, most of these software packaging methods pull Docker containers from quay.io e.g
  <!-- [FastQC](https://quay.io/repository/biocontainers/fastqc) except for Singularity which directly downloads Singularity images via https hosted by the [Galaxy project](https://depot.galaxyproject.org/singularity/) and Conda which downloads and installs software locally from [Bioconda](https://bioconda.github.io/). -->

 > You will need to use Docker or Singularity containers for full pipeline reproducibility as currently, we do not support Conda.